 • Product design and its appearance in different lighting conditions

-The next image shows a real HUD display simulations made in Light tools (Image courtesy of Synopsys).
+The next image shows a real HUD display non-imaging simulations made in Light tools (Image courtesy of Synopsys).
 Many parameters can be seen using this simulation like see-through CR, transmission through the HUD, color quality and uniformity of image symbols, artifacts and parallax of the external view through the HUD combiner.

 One example of a highly valuable process that aims to understand the required display system performances for the users’ satisfaction is the analysis of an augmented reality system in view of different outside scene backgrounds.
-We recommended the following steps for this type of simulation:
+We recommended the following steps for this type of non-imaging simulation:

 1. Build different sources that represent possible outside scene background types that can be a part of the users’ environment.
 For example, for a system to be used by a combat soldier, you can build images that represent a forest, a desert scene or an urban environment.
 Image construction is done by setting parameters such as ambient brightness (which can be derived from geographical location, time of day and season, for example), environment colors, illumination sources and more.
 All these parameters can be controlled in LightTools software.
 In addition, you can set the users’ looking distance and place the environment image at this distance.